 Instructions

-• Remove the tofu from the package and drain off any excess water.
+• Press the tofu.
+Remove the tofu from the package and drain off any excess water.
 Wrap in a clean tea towel or paper towel and place a heavy object on top.
 Let press for about 10 minutes (not necessary if using super firm tofu – simply drain)

 • Broil the poblano pepper.
 Add the whole poblano pepper to a baking sheet and drizzle with 1 tablespoon of the olive oil.
 Broil on high for 10-12 minutes, flipping halfway.
 Do not place on parchment paper or it will burn, keep directly on the baking sheet.
 One charred, allow to sit at room temperature for 5-10 minutes, then peel the skin off.

-• Sauté the onion and garlic.
+• Sautรฉ the onion and garlic.
 In a large skillet, add the roughly chopped onion, minced garlic, and olive oil.
-Sauté for 5-7 minutes, then transfer mixture to a food processor or blender.
+Sautรฉ for 5-7 minutes, then transfer mixture to a food processor or blender.

-• Add in remaining ingredients aside from the tofu.
+• Make the sauce.
+Add in remaining ingredients aside from the tofu.
 Process until smooth.
 Set aside.

-• Add in the sauce and stir to combine.
+• Simmer in the sauce.
+Add in the sauce and stir to combine.
 Simmer for about 10 minutes to allow the tofu to absorb the flavors.

 • Serve hot as desired.
 Enjoy!